Jalen Milroe has 6 touchdowns, No. 8 Alabama blows out Kentucky 49-21 to clinch SEC West title

 THE TAKEAWAY

-Alabama: Jalen Milroe has come a long way since being benched for the third game of the season, with the past two weeks showing how dangerous he is both throwing and running.
+Alabama: Milroe has come a long way since the Texas loss and being benched for the third game of the season, a matchup against South Florida, which the Crimson Tide struggled to win 17-3 without him.
+The past two weeks have shown how dangerous he is both throwing and running.

 UP NEXT